 How Does Using Instagram Without An Account Impact Your Privacy?

 Whatever you’re scrolling through when you’re logged in, Instagram “knows” about it — your personal information, combined with what you’re looking at on Instagram, Facebook, and your phone, contribute to what ads you’re shown on the platform.
 This might change soon — Apple has recently updated its privacy policies to require Instagram and other apps to give you the ability to opt out of data tracking.
-For now, it may be a comfort to know that the “hack” above won’t show any photos from private accounts — which is good news for those ridiculous photos of you and your puppy that you only want your besties to see.
+For now, it may be a comfort to know that the “hack” above won’t show any photos from private accounts — which is good for those ridiculous photos of you and your puppy that you only want your besties to see.